-Bayesian methods have received more and more attention in social and behavioral researches (e.g., Myung & Pitt, 1997; Seltzer & Choi, 2003; Lee, 2004) and these models have been successfully applied to item response models (e.g., Chang, 1996; Fox & Glas, 2001), factor analytic models (e.g., Bartholomew, 1981; Lee, 1981), structural equation models (e.g., Scheines, Hoijtink, & Boomsma, 1999; Congdon, 2003), genetic models (e.g., Eaves & Erkanli, 2003), growth curve models (e.g., Zhang, Hamagami, Wang, Grimm, & Nesselroade, 2007), and multilevel models (e.g., Seltzer, Wong, & Bryk, 1996).
-In a recent debate by Trafimow (2003, 2005) and Lee & Wagenmakers (2005), the advantages and disadvantages of Bayesian methods were discussed and a promising future of Bayesian applications has been suggested.
+Bayesian methods have received more and more attention in social and behavioral researches (e.g., Edwards, Lindaman, & Savage, 1963; M. D. Lee, 2004; Myung & Pitt, 1997; Seltzer & Choi, 2003) and these models have been successfully applied to item response models (e.g., Chang, 1996; Fox & Glas, 2001), factor analytic models (e.g., Bartholomew, 1981; S. Lee, 1981), structural equation models (e.g., Congdon, 2003; Scheines, Hoijtink, & Boomsma, 1999), genetic models (e.g., Eaves & Erkanli, 2003), growth curve models (e.g., Zhang, Hamagami, Wang, Grimm, & Nesselroade, 2007), and multilevel models (e.g., Seltzer, Wong, & Bryk, 1996).
+In a recent debate by Trafimow (2003, 2005) and M. D. Lee and Wagenmakers (2005), the advantages and disadvantages of Bayesian methods were discussed and a promising future of Bayesian applications has been suggested.
 Based on the review of applications of Bayesian methods in social and behavioral research, Rupp, Dey, and Zumbo (2004) further concluded that both applied and theoretical communities could not afford to miss the opportunities opened up by Bayesian methods.

 A drawback to the implementation of Bayesian analysis and estimation is the programming and computation demands.
 However, with the development of the computation capacity, the cost of computation is acceptable given its benefits.
-Furthermore, the emergence of the free available WinBUGS software (Spiegelhalter, Thomas, Best, & Lunn, 2003) has made the programming much easier than before.
+Furthermore, the emergence of the free available WinBUGS software (Spiegelhalter, Thomas, Best, & Lunn, 2003) has made programming much easier than before.
 WinBUGS is accepted as the most widely used and convenient tool for estimating both simple and complex Bayesian models (Congdon, 2001, 2003; Cowles, 2004).

-A complete WinBUGS program consists of three parts: (1) Model Specification, (2) Data Input, and (3) Starting Values.
-Users first need to learn how to specify a model in

-WinBUGS syntax and these specifications vary across different models.
-In this paper, we will illustrate how to specify three models: a multiple regression model, a growth curve model, and a confirmatory factor model.
-Because the contributed WinBUGS example programs for many models are available freely on the WinBUGS development website, we focus on helping readers understand WinBUGS codes and customize the codes for their own empirical data analysis.
+A complete WinBUGS program consists of three parts: (a) model specification, (b) data input, and (c) starting values.
+Users first need to learn how to specify a model in WinBUGS syntax and these specifications vary across different models.
+In this article, we illustrate how to specify three models: a multiple regression model, a growth curve model, and a confirmatory factor model.
+Because the contributed WinBUGS example programs for many models are available freely on the WinBUGS development Web site, we focus on helping readers understand WinBUGS codes and customize the codes for their own empirical data analysis.

-The data format in the Data Input and Starting Values parts of WinBUGS is very similar to Splus / R data format (Spiegelhalter, Thomas, Best, & Lunn, 2003).
-Researchers who are not familiar to the Splus/R data format may find it difficult to transform data to be compatible with WinBUGS.
-Fortunately, there are some free programs or macros that can transform different formats of data to WinBUGS format, such as an R function R2WinBUGS by Sturtz and Ligges, a set of SAS macros by Sparapani, an excel macro xl2bugs by Misra, and a standalone program BAUW by Zhang and Wang (see Appendix A for Internet links).
+The data format in the data input and starting values parts of WinBUGS is very similar to Splus/R data format (Spiegelhalter et al., 2003).
+Researchers who are not familiar with the Splus/R data format may find it difficult to transform data to be compatible with WinBUGS.
+Fortunately, there are some free programs or macros that can transform different formats of data to WinBUGS format, such as an R function R2WinBUGS by Sturtz and Ligges, a set of SAS macros by Sparapani, an Excel macro xl2bugs by Misra, and a standalone program BAUW by Zhang and Wang (see Appendix for Internet links).

 Although WinBUGS can be used as menu-driving software, we present a batch procedure to call and run WinBUGS inside a SAS script.
 This procedure has several advantages over other methods.
-First, it is easy to run WinBUGS for researchers who are already familiar with SAS.
+First, it is easy for researchers who are already familiar with SAS to run WinBUGS.
 Second, it permits a researcher to use SAS procedures before and after Bayesian modeling.
 It is easy to describe and transform data first in SAS, run the WinBUGS program for Bayesian estimation, and then save and plot results using SAS procedures.
-Third, although WinBUGS provides a "menu" to run the program, the "batch" processing approach used here decreases the probability of mistakes and allows users to easily repeat similar analyses.
-This procedure is especially useful and convenient for analysis requiring the repetition, such as in Monte Carlo simulation studies.
+Third, although WinBUGS provides a "menu" to run the program, the batch processing approach used here decreases the probability of mistakes and allows users to easily repeat similar analyses.
+This procedure is especially useful and convenient for analysis requiring repetition, such as in Monte Carlo simulation studies.
 This procedure is demonstrated in the following sections.